Linking Instruction and Student Achievement (LISA)

 Information about teachers background (gender, age, educational background

+An important part of the project has been international cooperation with other universities.
 Research has showed that there are four overarching elements that impact the quality of teaching.
 These categories are guiding the analysis of the LISA study: Intructional clarity, Cognitive activation, Discourse features, and Supportive climate.
 The LISA study has coded all the video material by using The Protocol for Language Arts Teaching Observations (PLATO), a classroom observation protocol designed to capture features of classroom instruction.
 The training and coding has been done in close cooperation with the developers of PLATO at Stanford University.